unhosted/experiments/couchPimper/README.md

+This tool will pimp your virgin CouchDB instance, making it (almost) compatible with [remoteStorage](http://www.w3.org/community/unhosted/wiki/RemoteStorage).
+If you don't have a CouchDB instance, you can get one for free as [Iris Couch](http://iriscouch.com), or set one up on your localhost.

 Say you have a virgin CouchDB instance (still in "admin party"), something like (futon): "http://michiel.iriscouch.com/_utils/".
 Then pick a password, say "secret".
 You still need a cors proxy (we're trying to fix that).
 So then you have the following parameters:

     user address: "me@michiel.iriscouch.com"